 The other three are as follows:

-A 1031 exchange is not the right investment tool for everyone.
-Over the years, we have assisted many owners in making a decision not to conduct an exchange.
+A 1031 Exchange is not the right investment tool for everyone.
+Over the years, we have assisted many owners in deciding not to conduct an exchange.
 Often, all that is required is an estimation of the selling basis, buying basis, and accumulated depreciation.
+Contact us locally (808-254-1515) or via email ([email protected]).
 Due to the added complexity from recent tax law changes, we recommend that you speak with a Certified Public Accountant (CPA) or tax attorney prior to deciding on a course of action.
-Due to the value of real estate on Oahu, you will likely be pushed into the higher tax brackets if you have owned the investment property for a significant period of time and the resulting tax bill could be costly if you don’t conduct a 1031 exchange.
+Due to the value of real estate on Oahu, you will likely be pushed into the higher tax brackets if you have owned the investment property for a significant period and the resulting tax bill could be costly if you don’t conduct a 1031 Exchange.